Five key steps to scale your B2B sales operation

-From misaligned sales teams to inadequate CRM contact data, few B2B companies have a model that can scale effectively.
+From misaligned sales teams to inadequate CRM contact data, few B2B companies have a sales strategy that can scale effectively.
 Change is essential if organisations are to create an efficient, scalable outbound B2B sales team that can meet ambitious growth targets.

-From the creation of a metrics-based, performance driven sales culture to integrating fresh, real-time individual and company profile data into sales and marketing platforms, there are very significant opportunities to transform the efficiency of outbound B2B sales.
+From the creation of a metrics-based, performance-driven sales culture to integrating fresh, real-time individual and company profile data into sales and marketing platforms, there are very significant opportunities to transform the efficiency of B2B sales.

 Essentially, to systematically bring in new business requires an operational process with a strong focus on data, metrics and science.